 Beef bone broth has a long list of supposed health benefits such as:

 - delivering important vitamins and minerals

 - treating leaky gut

 - fighting inflammation

 Consuming bone broth regularly can be an inexpensive way to support your joints.
 Glucosamine is the compound sold in pricey supplements to reduce inflammation, arthritis and joint pain.
 Try this natural remedy before spending money on expensive joint-care, weight loss or sleep supplements.

 Replacing one meal a day with a cup of beef bone broth on a temporary weight loss program can help you feel full for longer.
 The gelatin in bone broth has been scientifically proven to maximise satiety.

 Glycine found in bone broth is known for having calming effects, which may help you sleep better.

-Bone broth is a great place to find all of the valuable amino acids, collagen, gelatin and trace minerals.
-In fact, there are dozens of different nutrients found within bone broth, many of which can’t be obtained easily from other commonly eaten foods.
+Bone broth is a great source of all the valuable amino acids, collagen, gelatin and trace minerals.
+In fact, there are dozens of different nutrients found in bone broth, many of which can’t be obtained easily from other commonly eaten foods.
 That’s partly why there are so many incredible bone broth benefits.

 Like it?
 Pin it.